Bluestar (bus company): Do the Docks

 The 'Do the Docks' tour was an open-top bus tour of Southampton docks, using open-top buses from the New Forest Tour and a debranded Wilts & Dorset Leyland Olympian.
 The service changed on 29 July 2007 as a result of low passenger numbers following poor weather during the 2007 summer season, with the service losing its "turn up and hop on" format and becoming a chartered service.
 The route saw a brief reprieve in April 2008, when the service ran for two days on 26 and 27 of that month, as part of the Caribbean festival in Southampton.
 As Solent Blue Line no longer had the open-top buses for the routes, a hired Southern Vectis open-top bus was used.

+Fleet

+Bluestar operate a fleet of roughly 327 buses, 88 single deckers and 239 double deckers.
+Bluestar frequently uses buses transferred from other companies within Go South Coast.
+32 buses are allocated to Unilink.